-Our Approach to Climate Risks
+Our approach to Climate Risks

-Climate change and the global rise of temperatures have contributed to extreme weather events and long-term shift of weather pattern that have increased in frequency and intensity.
-The associated climate risks we are facing in the coming decades could lead to disruption of business operations and supply chain, impact on the accessibility to and attraction of our assets, increase in operating costs and capital expenditure as well as more stringent regulations on the way we conduct business.
-Regarding properties more susceptible to natural disasters and climate risks, our insurance costs are expected to increase and there is also the risk of devaluation of our assets.
+Climate change and global temperature rise have contributed to extreme weather events that have increased in frequency and intensity.
+The associated climate risks we are facing in the coming decades could lead to disruption of business operations and supply chain, impact the accessibility to and attraction of our assets, increase operating costs and capital expenditure as well as more stringent regulations on the way we conduct business.